 One of my best-ever essays appears in Trivia 10.

 Come into my website, said the spider to the fly?

 I'm a freelance editor by trade.
 If you're looking for a capable editor, copyeditor, proofreader, writing coach, or all-round bully to help you start, finish, or polish your project, check out the Editing page.
 Use the Contact page to send me an e-mail.

 For lots more info about my first (and so far only) novel, The Mud of the Place, click the link on your left.
 You can order it from Amazon.com or from me (use the Contact form).
-Before 2013 gets too much older, Mud will be available as an ebook in the not-too-distant future.
+It really is going to be available as an ebook in the not-too-distant future.

 Many of my favorite essays from the 1980s and '90s, not to mention the '00s, can now be found under Essays & Articles.
 For biographical info, see About Susanna and A Writer's Resume.